(Are we going to keep crossing fingers when making promises and signing formal agreements? image source: www.cipicchia.wordpress.com)

 The Constitutional rights of the people of Kelantan are denied.

-It is clear that what the Federal Government is trying to do is nothing but a political move to deny the oppositions a rich source of income and is hoping that with less development slated for the state the people will vote the BN government back.
+It is clear that what the Federal Government is trying to do is nothing but a political move to deny the opposition a rich source of income and is hoping that with less development slated for the state the people will vote the BN government back.

 The large disparity in oil royalty being paid to Kelantan and other BN controlled states like Sabah and Sarawak is too obvious to be ignored.
-Federal Government’s denial of rights to the Kelantan State does not look too good for the Malaysia as well.
+The Federal Government’s denial of rights to the Kelantan State does not look too good for Malaysia as well.

 If there is no positive reaction from the Federal Government, the State Government should take the matter to the court for the law to take its due course.
-This is because when there is breakdown of upholding commitments and promises in writing, the next avenue would be to the courts.
+This is because when there is a breakdown of upholding commitments and promises in writing, the next avenue would be to the courts.

 Haadyai Peace Agreement 1989

-This has been another issue which has been bugging the Federal Government ever since the ex-CPM leader, Chin Peng expressed his intention to come back to Malaysia.
+This has been another issue that has been bugging the Federal Government ever since the ex-CPM leader, Chin Peng expressed his intention to come back to Malaysia.
 There has been a lot of resistance from many quarters on this intention and thus far, the Government has denied any access to Chin Peng.

 But here is a question for the Government – if Chin Peng is certainly evil and not worth the forgiveness of the people for all the things he did during the Emergency, then why in the hell the Government went and agreed to the Peace Agreement?
-Certainly the power of CPM has been dwindling since the 1960s and Malaysia could have easily wiped out the remnants of the active CPM members from causing much problems.
+Certainly, the power of CPM has been dwindling since the 1960s and Malaysia could have easily wiped out the remnants of the active CPM members from causing many problems.
 Over time, CPM would have died a natural death and the Government need not fulfil any agreements.

 The Sun asked the same question:-

 The government had signed the Haadyai peace accord in 1989 allowing him and his people the right to return on laying down their arms.
 Is the government legally right to renege on its agreement signed 20 years ago?